 What Is a Simple Contract?

 A simple contract are contracts that are made either in writing or verbally.
 This contrasts those made under seal.
 It needs consideration to become valid, although they can also be implied from the conduct of parties that are bound by the contract.
-The use of this document extends to a wide variety of areas, including employment, construction, and payment.
-Speaking of its oral aspect, it was back in 1828 when the Parliament of the United Kingdom first amended the statute of frauds, preventing the use of oral acknowledgements as evidence of an existing simple contract.
+The use of this document extends to a wide variety of areas, including employment contracts, construction contracts, and payment schedules.
+Speaking of its oral aspect, it was back in 1828 when the Parliament of the United Kingdom first amended the statute of frauds, preventing the use of oral acknowledgments as evidence of an existing simple contract.

 1. Be Sure To Write Down The Details of The Parties Involved